open-duelyst/duelyst/terraform/README.md

 Once you have a user, an access key, a secret key, and an S3 bucket, you can initialize and use Terraform.

-To do this, prepare two more configuration files:
+To do this, create two more configuration files:

 `staging/config.aws.tfbackend`:
 ```